DedeHai/WLED-Tools/WLED-Pixel-Paint/readme.md

   - Layout automatically adjusts depending on editor mode or screen size

 - **Save directly to WLED Controller**
-  - Saves 1D paintings directly as WLED presets
+  - Saves paintings directly to the controller as WLED presets or GIFs: requires gif player

-  - 2D paintings are converted to GIF and upload directly to WLED’s filesystem
+Note: GIF for 1D only works up to 320 pixels in 0.14 and 0.15

 ## Installation

 Download the `pixelpaint.htm.gz` file, connect to your controller, go to the file editor (`ip-address/edit`) and upload the file.
 Open the pixel paint by navigating to `ip-address/pixelpaint.htm`.
 In **WLED version 0.14** the .gz format is not supported, use the uncompressed `pixelpaint.htm` instead.
+Moon-Modules fork supports the .gz format.
-The "online" version requires an internet connection on the client side i.e. your PC or phone **NOT** the controller!
-It is required to download external libraries (iro.js and omggif.js).
+The "online" version requires an internet connection on the client side i.e. your PC or phone, internet is **NOT** needed for the controller!
+This is used to download external libraries (iro.js and omggif.js).
-In order to display the gif's you create you also require the WLED gif-player (2D only).
+In order to display the GIFs you create you also require the WLED GIF-player (available by default in 0.16 and Moon-Modules).

 ## License

 Licensed under **EUPL v1.2 or later**.
 Author: **@dedehai**

+## Changelog

+### Version 1.0
+initial release with base Features

+### Version 1.1
+- rainbow paint
+- image import
+- GIF export also for 1D
+- JSON preset export also for 2D
+- color reduction if JSON export fails i.e. does not fail anymore if too large
+- LED numbers shown above row-display in 1D
+- improved GIF-palette calculation for better color accuracy
+- increased undo steps to 50
+- added "redo" function
+- slight changes in UI
+- various bugfixes